hugovelasquez/travel-app/README.md

 - Android Studio

 # To Do:
-1. Figure out what to do with complicated trips
 1. How to present the trip list (stichwort: group by year, dropdown)
 1. Calculate kms
 1. Statistics